-Faith leaders urge long-term solutions for Gulf Coast
+Faith leaders urge long-term solutions for Gulf Coast: A "moral crisis"

 More than 100 religious leaders have urged the federal government and both major political parties to develop long-term solutions to address poverty and environmental concerns along the Gulf Coast.

 In an attempt to solve what they called a “moral crisis,” the religious leaders sent the statement last month to national leaders of both parties to urge them to restore the Gulf Coast communities by creating resident-led partnerships that will enable residents to help in the rebuilding.

 The statement also called for government officials to increase federal and state funding for affordable housing and coastal wetlands restoration, and to implement a flood control system to protect the communities from future severe weather.